Skip to content

 Michael W. Gaches

-As an adjunct professor of law at Washington & Lee University, Mike teaches litigation and trial advocacy.
-He also has served as a speaker and instructor for various employment law symposia.
+As an adjunct professor of law at Washington & Lee University, Mike teaches courses in litigation and trial advocacy and frequently speaks at employment law symposia and professional development programs.

 Education